davecheney/godoc2md/examples/sessions/README.md

 			return
 		}

-		// Get the previously flashes, if any. if flashes := session.Flashes(); len(flashes) > 0 {
+		// Get the previous flashes, if any. if flashes := session.Flashes(); len(flashes) > 0 {
 			// Use the flash values.
 		} else {